How to Start the Best Seedlings Indoors for Your Garden

 Picking the Best Potting Soil

 Many people like to bring in some garden soil to start their little plants.
 If you do this, make sure you sterilize the soil to kill any pathogens that cause disease.
-Sift the soil through a screen and dampen (you don’t want it soaking wet).
+Sift the soil through a screen and moisten (you don’t want it soaking wet).
 Spread the soil in baking pans and cover with foil.
 Place in your oven at 250 F and bring the soil temp up to 180 degrees F for 30 minutes.
 Be aware that the scent is kind of funky.

 I prefer to use a growing medium that contains no soil because it drains better.
 You can purchase a ready-made mix, or make your own with 1 part finely milled peat moss, 1 part sterile compost, and 1 part vermiculite.